Vitamins

 Insomnia,

-muscular weakness, skin problems, sore
+weakness, skin problems,

-mouth, psychic afflictions
+sore mouth, psychic

 |